-What is ‘Form is Emptiness and Emptiness is Form’?
+Meaning of ‘Form is Emptiness and Emptiness is Form’

-“Form is Emptiness and Emptiness is Form” is a fundamental concept in Buddhist philosophy, particularly in the Mahayana tradition.
-This phrase, originating from the Heart Sutra, one of the most well-known and widely studied scriptures in Buddhism, offers a deep insight into the nature of reality.
+The phrase “Form is Emptiness and Emptiness is Form” is a central idea in Buddhist teachings, especially Mahayana Buddhism.
+From the Heart Sutra, a famous Buddhist scripture, it reveals the true nature of reality.

 Here’s a breakdown of what it means: